JurisProject/juris_whitepaper_public/value-proposition.md

 #### Value to Contract Parties & Developers

-The Juris platform will provide Protocol users to add a layer of human-based risk mitigation to their smart contracts at minimal expense.
+The Juris platform will provide Protocol users to add a layer of human-powered risk mitigation to their smart contracts at minimal expense.
 Developers will be able to make JRS by contributing to the open source protocol.

 #### Value to Jurists